German court upholds ex-Nazi camp secretary conviction – DW – 08/20/2024

 Germany's Federal Court of Justice (BGH) on Tuesday upheld the conviction of a 99-year-old former concentration camp secretary of complicity in the murder of over 10,000 people.

-The woman, identified as Irmgard F. in accordance with German privacy laws, worked as a stenographer and typist at the Stutthof death camp near Nazi-occupied Danzig, now Gdansk in northwestern Poland.
+The woman, identified as Irmgard Furchner, worked as a stenographer and typist at the Stutthof death camp near Nazi-occupied Danzig, now Gdansk in northwestern Poland.

+"The conviction of the defendant... to a two-year suspended sentence is final," presiding judge Gabriele Cirener said.

+The President of the Central Council of Jews in Germany, Josef Schuster, welcomed the verdict, calling Irmgard “a conscious accomplice of the National Socialist murder machine” It is “enormously important" for Holocaust survivors that even "a belated attempt at justice" is made, said Schuster.

 An estimated 65,000 people died at Stutthof.
 Victims included Jewish prisoners, Polish partisans and Soviet Russian prisoners of war.